 On first blush, it seems as though the primacy of practice view will lead us to downplay the usefulness of philosophy in general, since the aim of changing how people think themselves and their society is not in and of itself a central aim of philosophy broadly speaking.
 Moreover, the ‘primacy of practice’ view seems like a mis-characterization of professional philosophy, partly because much of contemporary analytic philosophy does not advertise itself as engaged in an activist project of that kind.

 However one should not be misled by appearances.
 The fact is, countless examples of dry analysis are grounded in wet social and political realities.
 Jason Stanley’s intellectualism is ostensibly motivated by a disagreement with Hannah Arendt.
-Joseph Heath’s work in the philosophy of economics arises out of reaction to the Frankfurt School.
+Joseph Heath’s work in the philosophy of economics arises out of his reaction to the Frankfurt School.
 And there are philosophers who are doing significant work at the intersection of the sciences and public policy: Ned Block on intelligence and mind, Barbara Forrest on evolution and intelligent design.
 The logical positivists were themselves engaged in a kind of critical project, following what we now think of as the Enlightenment belief in the progressive powers of human rationality.
-(George) I am sure that a very exciting book could be written about the deep wells of human concern which are hidden below the surface of otherwise arid philosophical systems.
+(Rolf George) I am sure that a very exciting book could be written about the deep wells of human concern which are hidden below the surface of otherwise arid philosophical systems.

 The difficulty with the ‘primary of practice’ view is not that it is inaccurate as a general description of what many philosophers aim to do.
 The difficulty is that philosophers are often self-consciously modest about the practical point of their philosophical projects.
 One of the main reasons why many professional analytic philosophers value professional modesty in part because of the ‘problem of over-involvement’: that is, the use of wishful thinking in the interpretation of evidence that is used to support and apply a theory.